 The entity requesting aid will hereafter be referred to as “Purchaser,” and the entity responding to the aid request will hereafter be referred to as “Provider.”

-Purchaser agrees to purchase and provider agrees to provide miscellaneous Environmental Health, Department of Agriculture, Trade and Consumer Protection services, Department of Health services and oversight as able to pursue to training and/or certifications as applicable.
+Purchaser agrees to purchase and provider agrees to provide miscellaneous Environmental Health services, Department of Agriculture, Trade and Consumer Protection services, Department of Health services and oversight as able to pursue to training and/or certifications as applicable.

 The Provider will report results of complaints to the respective County Health Officer of the local jurisdiction.
 This service will be provided until written notice of termination is received by an administrator of this agreement.